Critical density of activated random walks on transitive graphs: Proof of Theorem

 In order to establish~\eqref{eq:claim}, we will relate this stabilization procedure with a branching process $\mathcal{B}$ on $\mathbb{Z}$, and compare $\mathcal{B}$ with the branching process defined in the beginning of the section, which we denote by $\mathcal{B}'$.
 The processes $\mathcal{B}$ and $\mathcal{B}'$ start with the same number of tokens, and at the same locations.
 Then we couple $\mathcal{B}$ and $\mathcal{B}'$ to show that at any time we can associate each token $\iota$ of $\mathcal{B}$ with a distinct token $\iota'$ of $\mathcal{B'}$ such that

-If~\eqref{eq:brprop} holds at all times, this coupling gives that if no token of $\mathcal{B}'$ reaches positions $k\leq 0$ then no token of $\mathcal{B}$ reaches positions $k\leq 0$.
-This will allow us to use Lemma~\ref{lem:branch} to establish~\eqref{eq:claim}, as the construction of $\mathcal{B}$ will imply that
+If at any time the stabilization procedure fails, then we halt $\mathcal{B}$.
+We will show that this can only happens when $\mathcal{B}'$ has a token at some position $k\leq 0$.
+This will allow us to use Lemma~\ref{lem:branch} to establish~\eqref{eq:claim}, as the construction of $\mathcal{B}$ and its coupling with $\mathcal{B}'$ will imply that

-Now we define $\mathcal{B}$.
-Start with $d$ tokens at position $1$.
+The initial configuration of $\mathcal{B}$ will be $d$ tokens at position $1$.
 Each token is associated with one connected component of the graph obtained from $B_L$ by removing $C_0$; we denote this graph by $G\setminus C_0$.
 Since $G$ is a tree, a particle that starts in one component of $G\setminus C_0$ cannot jump to a vertex in another component without visiting $C_0$.
 This will imply that tokens evolve independently of one another.
-One important point is that we will not initially sample the locations of the particles $x_1,x_2,\ldots$, but we will discover the particles one at a time by considering each vertex in order of their distance to the origin, and observing whether the vertex hosts a particle.
-If the vertex does host a particle, then we move that particle according to the stabilization procedure, which will cause the token corresponding to that component to move and/or branch.
+The initial configuration of $\mathcal{B}'$ will be identical to that of $\mathcal{B}$, and we associate each token of $\mathcal{B}$ to a distinct token of $\mathcal{B}'$.
+Note that, for this initial configuration~\eqref{eq:brprop} holds.